-In Minnesota, these types of family law situations may be referred to as child removal and/or custody relocation cases.
+In Minnesota, when you’re asking, “Can I move out of the state with my Child?” you’re talking about a type of family law situation referred to as child removal and/or custody relocation cases.
 Whether you can move out of the state with your child(ren) will depend on your current situation and your custody and parenting time order.

 For simplicity’s sake, child relocation cases come primarily in one of the two situations: